frankhjung/article-quickcheck/quickcheck.md

 In 1994, [Richard Hamlet wrote about Random Testing](https://pdfs.semanticscholar.org/b02a/67acd634cf04a1c7ca3fa58975c3d6ff1c4b.pdf) .
-Not the "random" as in the slang definition, meaning haphazard.
-Instead what Hamlet was suggesting is that computers could efficiently test a "vast number" of random test points.
-A second benefit he identified was that random testing provided a "statistical prediction of significance in the observed results".
+Hamlet posited that computers could efficiently test a "vast number" of random test points.
+Another benefit he identified was that random testing provided a "statistical prediction of significance in the observed results".
 This last point is somewhat technical.
 In essence it describes the ability to quantify the significance of a test that does *not* fail.
 In other words: is this just testing trivial cases?

 A few years later, in 1999, the influential paper by [Claessen](http://www.cse.chalmers.se/~koen/) and